What are ants?

 Ants can be dangerous, depending on their species.
-The carpenter ant is a dangerous species because of the significant and costly structural damage they cause inside of the wooden structures in which they choose to nest.
+The carpenter ant is a dangerous species because of the significant and costly structural damage they cause inside the wooden structures they choose to nest.
 The pharaoh ant is another species of dangerous ant.
-They spread dangerous diseases and seek moisture inside of IV lines and the wounds of patients in hospitals and other healthcare facilities.
+They spread dangerous diseases and seek moisture inside IV lines and patients' wounds in hospitals and other healthcare facilities.

-The good news is that most species of ants that we come across and that invade our homes are nuisance species and pose no significant health threats to people or property.
+The good news is that most species of ants that we encounter and invade our homes are nuisance species and pose no significant health threats to people or property.
 However, it is important to understand that all species of ants can contaminate food and surfaces with bacteria and parasites that they carry on the body and legs.

 Why do I have an ant problem?

 Food attracts ants to properties.
 If there are food sources around your home, there is a high likelihood that ants will find their way onto your property.
 Trash, compost, and pet food are common sources of food for ants.
 They will also forage for food in gardens and outdoor eating areas.
 While searching for food or trying to escape harsh weather, they will often find their way inside through cracks and crevices in a home’s foundation or exterior walls.